Art of Kintsugi – Perfectly Imperfect

 The broken pieces of your life have made you who you are, so own it proudly!

-If you’d like to learn the Art of Kintsugi, there are Kintsugi Repair Kits online with a step-by-step instructional videos so that you can create your own masterpieces.
+There are Kintsugi Repair Kits online with step-by-step instructional videos so that you, too, can create your own masterpieces.

 Wanna help My Anxious World grow?
 Do your Amazon shopping through my affiliate link!